chiabingxuan/DSA3101-Group-Project/README.md

 | has_exam | object | Does the respondent have an exam that day? |
 | feedback | object | Other factors influencing satisfaction level |

 From the above, there are some numerical attributes which are being assigned the `object` data type instead, such as `num_people_at_bus_stop` for `trip_data`.
 This means that there are some problematic survey inputs for these attributes, which `pandas` cannot convert to the `int64` data type.
-Hence, some cleaning has to be done.
+Hence, some data type conversion has to be done.

 By calling `clean_trip_data()` on `trip_data`, we also discovered the following issues, with regards to data quality: